 On March 5, 2020, the OEB issued its final Guidelines for Potential Projects to Expand Access to Natural Gas Distribution.
-Interested project proponents that wish to file project information for inclusion in the OEB’s report to the Ministry must do so by June 3, 2020 in accordance with the final Guidelines.
+The OEB stated that interested project proponents that wish to file project information for inclusion in the OEB’s Report to the Ministry must do so by June 3, 2020.

 Project information for eligible projects provided by interested proponents will be posted on the OEB’s website after the deadline for filing information has passed.

 The OEB does not anticipate inviting comments on the proposed expansion projects.
 Decisions as to which proposed projects will be eligible for ratepayer-funded financial support will be made by the government.